feoff3/pyTarget/README.md

 5. Start the target:
 - Open `cmd.exe` and navigate to pytarget folder, `src` subfolder
 - `C:\Python27\python.exe pyTarget.py`
-6. Start iscsi intiator to connect to target (change `127.0.0.1` to target IP address if it is installed on other PC in the network):
+6. Start iscsi intiator to connect to target, from new cmd.exe console (change `127.0.0.1` to target IP address if it is installed on other PC in the network):
 - `iscsicli QAddTargetPortal 127.0.0.1`
 - `iscsicli qlogintarget iqn.2006-11.1.python.iscsi.target-1`
 - Check the disk is connected by `iscsicli reporttargetmappings`